brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/README.md

 # PowerShell codes for Windows Server Administrators
-Essential scripts and tools meticulously crafted to empower Windows Server Administrators.
+Comprehensive collection of essential scripts and tools, meticulously developed to enhance the capabilities of Windows Server Administrators.

 ## Description